We are proud to make our own chocolate at our bakery in South Australia. The ingredients that go into our chocolate include

 Cocoa Butter is the fat extracted from the cocoa mass.
 Cocoa butter is melted and mixed with the other ingredients to give a smooth consistency, and gives the familiar melt in the mouth texture.
 Our cocoa butter comes from farms in South East Asia.

 Milk solids including milk powder and butter oil give our Tim Tam original chocolate its distinctive milky chocolate quality.
-As the name implies, all milk chocolate is made with some milk in the recipe.
-All our dairy products are sourced from Australian and New Zealand farms.
+As the name implies all milk chocolate is made with some milk in the recipe.
+All our milk ingredients are sourced from Australian and New Zealand farms.
 Our Tim Tam Classic Dark chocolate also contains a small amount of milk and butter oil to give it a more smooth and creamy taste, so we do not recommend consumption by those sensitive to dairy.

 Over half of our sugar comes from Queensland with the remaining sugar sourced from Thailand.

 Our flour is milled from wheat sourced from across Australia including the Darling Downs, Moree, the Riverina and South Australia.

 Arnott’s ANZ is proudly committed to sustainable practices for palm cultivation and in conjunction with our palm oil supplier, uses 100% traceable and certified sustainable supply palm oil, involving no deforestation.

 All the palm oil used in Australian made Tim Tam biscuits is sourced from the Malaysian peninsular, from land which is specifically used to produce palm oil.
 It is not an area experiencing deforestation and no orang-utans are found wild on this peninsular.